|Thomas Wolfe in 1937, photographed by Carl van Vechten|

 What follows is the voice of the janitrix, Kathe, describing the contents of the Museyroom, where the battle of Waterloo is re-imagined as another version of HCE's sin in the park.
 HCE becomes 'Willingdone on his same white harse'.
 The three soldiers become the 'lipoleum boyne' (bringing in another William of Orange and the Battle of the Boyne).
 The two girls are called 'jinnies'.
 Joyce drew a plan of the battle in his manuscript.

-You can read the text, and annotations here in fweet.
+You can read the text of the Museyroom, and annotations here in fweet.
 To give you a feel of the style, here's the opening, from Joyce's fair copy of 29 November 1926.